Logo

 James Baldwin was buried at the Ferncliff Cemetery in Hartsdale, near New York City.

-James Baldwin had been in the process of purchasing his house from his landlady, Mlle.
+James Baldwin had been in the process of purchasing his house from his landlady, Jeanne Faure.

-At the time of his death, James Baldwin did not have full ownership of the home, although it was still Mlle.
+At the time of his death, James Baldwin did not have full ownership of the home, and it was Mlle.

 James Baldwin's home, nicknamed "Chez Baldwin", has been the center of scholarly work and artistic and political activism.